We are motivated to help people with dysphagia

 When quarantine struck, Sara and Louisa realized they could increase accessibility to this important and life-changing information by creating a food blog instead of a published cookbook.
 They are so excited to share their passion with you through Real Meals Modified!

-Sara currently works full-time in a Skilled Nursing Facility (SNF).
+Sara currently works PRN at an inpatient rehabilitation center.
 She sees clients with dysphagia, cognitive deficits, and communication impairments every day.
 Sara is passionate about innovating in the field of speech pathology and she loves laying down.
-Sara was accepted to present at this year's (COVID-cancelled) ASHA convention for her previous invention The Test Tester.
+Sara was accepted to present at last year's (COVID-cancelled) ASHA convention for her previous invention The Test Tester.

 Louisa currently works full-time in an elementary school and recently took a PRN position at a Skilled Nursing Facility.
 Louisa works with kids with language disorders in the school and enjoys her elderly patients in the SNF.
 She is passionate about cooking and thinks purees often look nasty and that she can do better.
 Louisa also likes quarantine walks and making a big mess.